stativeboss/stativeboss.github.io/about.md

 ### More Information

 I did my B.Tech in Electrical Engineering from IIT(ISM), Dhanbad, and M.Tech in Power Electronics from NIT, Trichy.
 I worked with Thermax for an year (where I worked on a fuel cell project) and later with Mojo Green (where I worked on fast chargers for EV4Ws).
-I've been working as verification engineer with the R&D team of VIP product line at Siemens EDA since August 2022.
+I've been working as verification engineer with the R&D team of the VIP product line at Siemens EDA since August 2022.

 ### Contact me